jdeath/CheckRoyalCaribbeanPrice/README.md

 This is not a hack.
 Developed only with Firefox and knowedlge of python.
 All the API calls are visible in the Firefox inspector.

+If anyone can figure out how to get the AccountID programatically, please do a PR.
+I cannot figure that out.

 # Install
 Download the files
 `pip install requests Apprise`